 The appointment of a personal representative of the decedent may be specified in the will.

 Someone must collect the assets and take control of the decedent’s property.
 Our estate probate attorneys know the best way to identify and organize the assets of an estate for an orderly estate settlement.

-A detailed list of property and assets owned by the decedent at the time of death must be compiled, including the fair market value of each asset at the date of death and the amounts of each debt, if any, associated with each asset.
+A detailed list of the decedent's property and assets at the time of death must be compiled.
+The fair market value (FMV) of each asset at the date of death and the debts debt associated with each asset.
 In Alabama, this inventory must be filed within two months of the appointment of the decedent’s personal representative.
-She or he must also send a copy of the inventory to any interested person who requests it.
-A formal, or an informal, inventory is necessary to oversee and distribute the assets of the decedent.

 After all the creditor claims are paid and property of the estate has been liquidated, the funds left over are distributed to family members according to the will or probate court.

 Once the personal representative has taken all actions necessary for estate administration, the estate probate attorneys can proceed with closing the estate.

 Let Us Be Your Resource

 As your probate estate attorneys, John Holliman or Melanie B. Holliman (formerly Melanie B. Bradford) will listen carefully to your wishes and goals.
 They understand how stressed and anxious people become when grieving for the loved one deceased, while handling the details of settling the deceased's estate.
 They take the time to analyze your specific situation and offer solutions that are tailored to your unique needs.